HI! I’M KENDRA!

 I love to keep learning and growing as a person and a therapist and am pursuing certifications/education in Cognitive Processing Therapy (CPT) for trauma survivors and Compassion Focused Therapy (CFT) in addition to ongoing education in my other specialties.

 In my free time, I like to snuggle my rescue dogs and to spend time in my garden when I am at home.
-I am also a certified feng shui consultant, eclectic crafter, avid reader, and I am so happy we can now get back to travel, or my favorite combo – photography & travel – in 2022!
+I am also a certified feng shui consultant, eclectic crafter, avid reader, and I am so happy we can travel again!

 Though mostly about therapy stuff, you might learn more about me by reading the blog as well – you can learn a lot about someone by their writing.